sstaub/eOS3/README.md

 eOS3 is an object orientated library for Arduino to control ETCs EOS Family Consoles (v3.1 and later) with OSC over USB or Ethernet UDP/TCP.
 The goal of the library is to have a smart toolbox to create your own boxes which covers your needing by endless combinations of hardware elements.
 The library support hardware elements like encoders, fader, buttons with some helper functions.
 The library allows you to use hardware elements as an object and with the use of the helper functions, code becomes much easier to write and read and to understand.<br>
 Please refer to the EOS manual for more information about OSC.<br>
 If you have wishes for other functions or classes use the discussion tab.
 If you find bugs make an issue, nobody is perfect.
+For questions use the discussion page.

 ## eOS3
 The new main class is `eOS3`.